 After the tabi nerf I nearly never buy them unless I'm against something like Yas/Riven/Rengar on the same team.
 I would just default to zerks now.
 Buy these after you finish your first item.

 You can get this item after your first 3 items if your opponents are very tanky.
-It gives next to no AD for the cost, but 10% pen is a good starting point before you upgrade into an LDR or MR. With the new Infinity Edge and Conqueror it's usually better to buy more critical strike chance than armour penetration on Draven so this isn't built very often anymore.
+It gives next to no AD for the cost, but 30% pen is a good amount of pen before you upgrade into an LDR or MR. With Conqueror you're uniquely able to, as an ADC, worry slightly less about armour penetration thanks to the 10% true damage.
+That being said, you still need APen in a lot of games so you can't just rely on the true damage all the time.

 I'd buy this item instead of BT if I'm against assassins.
 Lots of AD and a huge delay on incoming damage (30% of all damage you taken is done as a DoT instead of upfront, great for dueling) with a solid 15% lifesteal.
 In combination with Tabi you'll be very hard to kill.